ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-A giesma-stained band on a human chromosome.
+A interval on a stained metaphase chromosome specified by cytobands.
+CytobandIntervals include the regions described by the start and end cytobands.

 **Information Model**